eliasbayona/my-projects/README.md

 2. Navigate nbviewer >>>  https://nbviewer.jupyter.org/
-  - Paste the link on the jupiter note book to have it rendered.
+    - Paste the link on the jupiter note book and click "go" to have it rendered.

 ![alt text](readme-images/nbviewer.jpg)